Contractor Growth Benchmarks: HVAC, Roofing, Plumbing & Remodeling (2026)

 14+ hrs

-Most roofing, plumbing, and remodeling companies call from unknown numbers, answer slowly, and rarely follow up.
-This is where the biggest revenue leaks happen.
+Most roofing, plumbing, and remodeling companies call from unknown numbers, answer slowly, and rarely follow up past two attempts.
+This is where the biggest revenue leaks happen — not in ad spend.

 What These Benchmarks Mean for Your Shop